0635.20 Community Member Observation of Police

 1.2.5.
 Inciting others to violate any law or any lawful command; or

 2.1.
 Members may require a person recording police activities to maintain a reasonable distance from that police activity.
 Members shall consider the totality of the circumstances regarding the particular police activity in establishing a reasonable distance.
-Members shall not establish any distance for the sole purpose of discouraging or interfering with the lawful recording or observation of police activities.
-Members are allowed to establish a distance that reasonably protects the privacy of any communication between or among members, victims, witnesses, suspects or third parties for their safety and the safety of members and others.
+Members shall not establish or increase a distance for the sole purpose of discouraging or interfering with the lawful recording or observation of police activities.
+Members are allowed to establish a distance that reasonably protects the privacy of any verbal communication between or among members, victims, witnesses, suspects, or third parties for their safety and the safety of members and others.

 2.2.
-Whenever practicable, members should give clear and concise warnings to persons recording police activities when the person’s behavior is unlawful.
-Accompanying the warnings, whenever practicable, a member should give clear directions on what a person can do to be compliant and should be specific enough to allow compliance.
+Whenever practical, members should give clear and concise warnings to persons recording police activities when the person’s behavior is unlawful, Accompanying the warnings, whenever practical, a member should give clear directions on what a person can do to be compliant and continue recording.
 For example, rather than simply directing a person to “clear the area,” a member should advise the person from where or at what distance the person may continue lawfully recording or observing the law enforcement activity.

 2.3.
-In the event a person’s observation or recording continues to interfere with law enforcement activities or a member believes that the recording(s) may contain evidence of or information concerning the commission of a Measure 11 offense, when practicable, the on-scene member should request that a supervisor respond to the scene.
-Realizing that often times these are dynamic situations and actions must be taken immediately, when reasonable, members should wait for the supervisor to arrive before taking enforcement action or seizing any recording device or media.
+In the event a person’s observation or recording continues to interfere with law enforcement activities or a member believes that the recording(s) may contain evidence of or information concerning the commission of a Measure 11 offense, when practical, the on-scene member shall request that a supervisor respond to the scene.

 3.1.
 Members may not order or coerce a person to show them recordings that have been made of law enforcement activities.
-But members may ask persons to consent to seizure and viewing of recordings.
+But members may ask persons for consent to seize and view recordings.